-A prickly pear margarita is the tastiest way to enjoy some cactus fruit!
-This vibrant Southwestern margarita is an absolute show-stopper as a stunning pink cocktail that will surely turn heads.
+When life gives you cactus fruit, make prickly pear margaritas.
+This Southwestern cocktail’s stunning pink color will surely turn heads – and yes, your drink will be that vibrant of color!
 I can’t wait for you to whip up this super easy, 5 ingredient prickly pear margarita recipe!

 In the Southwest, from July to September, prickly pears are everywhere!
 For the last two summer seasons I’ve been out with my tongs, foraging prickly pears and making some awesome margaritas.
 Over time, I’ve perfected my prickly pear margarita recipe and I can’t wait to share this Arizona girl’s favorite end-of-summer cocktail!